Audi TT Roadster review

 The 12.3-inch virtual cockpit is a high-definition screen that replaces the traditional instrument cluster and comes as standard on all models.
 It put all your sat-nav, infotainment and driving data right in front of you in a variety of configurations and frees up space where a central touchscreen would normally go.

-Another neat feature is air-con controls incorporated into the vents.
+Another neat feature is air-con controls incorporated into the vents - although climate control is an optional extra on all models.
 There are four interior colours to choose from, three colours for the roof and 11 different paint colours for the exterior.

 Practicality, comfort and boot space